Pål Varhaug: International Formula Master

 For 2009, Varhaug moved up to the International Formula Master series, once again staying with Jenzer Motorsport.
 He finished in fifth place in the standings, and was the runner–up in the rookie classification behind Alexander Rossi.
 He achieved five podium places and a pole position at Brno.

 GP3 Series

 Varhaug graduated to the new GP3 Series with Jenzer Motorsport in 2010.
 After qualifying on the front row of the grid for the opening race of the season in Barcelona, Varhaug became the first–ever GP3 race winner, finishing ahead of both Robert Wickens and Esteban Gutiérrez.
 He failed to score another point after his win and eventually finished 13th in the standings.

 Varhaug originally finished in third place in the feature race at Spa–Francorchamps, but was later demoted to 15th after overtaking the safety car.
 He also posted the fastest lap in the final race of the season in Monza, but was not rewarded with a championship point because he failed to finish inside the race's top ten positions.

-He returned to the series in 2014, again with Jenzer.
+Varhaug returned to the series in 2014, again with Jenzer.
 He finished seventeenth in the standings overall.